TokamLilian/TokamLilian/README.md

 - 👋 Hi, I’m @TokamLilian
-- 👀 I’m interested in web programin and design (graphic design)
+- 👀 I’m interested in web programing and design (graphic design)
 - 🌱 I’m currently learning computer sciences
 - 💞️ I’m looking to collaborate on git projects and innovative IT aspects
 - 📫 How to reach me Discord:ALilian#2442